See all Profiles

 Biography

-Dr. Washington serves as the Past-President of the Association for Women in Mathematics and is a member of the Census Scientific Advisory Committee of the U.S. Census Bureau.
+Dr. Washington serves as the Past-President of the Association for Women in Mathematics and a former member of the Census Scientific Advisory Committee of the U.S. Census Bureau.
 Her research interests include applied mathematics, dynamical systems, nonstandard finite difference schemes, data science, artificial intelligence, and education.

 An accomplished scholar and advocate for excellence, Dr. Washington has been recognized with numerous honors.
 She was elected to Phi Beta Kappa and Sigma Xi, as well as mathematics honor societies Kappa Mu Epsilon and Pi Mu Epsilon.
 Her accolades include the 2019 BEYA STEM Innovator Award, the 2019 Outstanding Faculty Award from Howard University, and the 2020 NSF Director’s Award for Superior Accomplishment.
 She is a Fellow of the African Scientific Institute (ASI), the American Mathematical Society (AMS), the Association for Women in Mathematics (AWM), and the American Association for the Advancement of Science (AAAS).